EugeneLoy/play2-openshift-quickstart/README.md

     http://computerdb-yournamespace.rhcloud.com

 But there's one more thing you could do.
 Right now, your application is using the h2 in memory database that comes bundled with play.
-Openshift may decide to swap your application out of memory if it detects there's no activity.
+OpenShift may decide to swap your application out of memory if it detects there's no activity.
 So you'd better persist the information somewhere.
-That's easy, just edit your count/openshift.conf file to tell play to use a file database whenever it's running on openshift, like this:
+That's easy, just edit your count/openshift.conf file to tell play to use a file database whenever it's running on OpenShift, like this:

 ```
 db.default.driver=org.h2.Driver
 db.default.url="jdbc:h2:"${OPENSHIFT_DATA_DIR}db/computerdb
 ```

 Now, if you feel brave, you may port it to mysql.
-Add the mysql cartridge to you openshift application:
+Add the mysql cartridge to you OpenShift application:

 ```
 rhc app cartridge add -a computerdb -c mysql-5.1